Angela was a foster parent for eight years and has four daughters, one in which is adopted.

 Do You Want To Be Self-Employed or an Employee?

 The difference between being self-employed and an employee is that a self-employed nanny has to take out their own taxes, as an employee the people you nanny for will do it for you.
 I have done it both ways, and it has been fine both ways.

 - Caution to the self-employed nanny, you need to make sure that you are setting aside a portion of your paycheck.
 I have found setting aside 30 percent has been more than sufficient.
-You also want to keep track of your mileage, as well as any expenses that you incur that involves your job.
+You also want to keep track of your mileage, as well as any expenses that you incur that involve your job.
 You will be able to use these as tax-deductions at the end of the year.

 - Caution to the employed nanny, you need to make sure you are being compensated at a level that you feel comfortable.